aau-claaudia/ailab-docs/docs/getting-started/file-management.md

-# File management
 You are now logged into AI-LAB and are in your user directory, which is located at `/ceph/home/<domain>/<user>`.
 You can confirm this by typing `pwd`.
-This directory is your personal storage space where you can keep all your files.
+This directory is your private storage space where you can keep all your files.
 It is stored on a network file system, so you can access your files from any node within the platform.

 Here is the general file structure on AI-LAB: